Vaibhavs10/fast-llm.rs/README.md

 * `cargo run --release -- --prompt interactive`.
 Runs in interactive mode.
 You can ask multiple independent queries, previous context is not retained.

 * `cargo run --release -- --prompt chat`.
 Runs in chat mode.
 Carries conversation history, just like when using ChatGPT or [HuggingChat](https://huggingface.co/chat/).
-In this mode you'll get best results with one of the _Instruct_ versions of the models, Zephyr, or OpenChat, as all these models are designed for chat.
+In this mode you'll get best results with one of the _Instruct_ versions of the models, Mistral, Zephyr, or OpenChat, as all these models are designed for chat.